An introduction to filtered and synthetic spectra: Spectral sequences

 As explained in \cite[Section~7]{boardman_convergence}, it is often easy to verify that the derived $\infty$-term vanishes.
 This happens if the spectral sequence collapses at a finite page (i.e., $d_r=0$ for $r>r_0$), or if for every $n$ and $s$, only finitely many differentials leaving bidegree $(n,s)$ are nonzero (but where this bound is allowed to depend on $n$ and $s$).
 In general, as with any first-derived limit of abelian groups, one can use the Mittag-Leffler condition to check its vanishing.

 In certain cases, the following variant will be useful as well.
-It is slightly more general than working with right-concentrated filtered spectra: we only ask that every filtered abelian group $\pi_n X$ becomes zero for $s\gg 0$, but not necessarily that they become zero at the same point.
+It is slightly more general than working with right-concentrated filtered spectra that are complete: we only ask that every filtered abelian group $\pi_n X$ becomes zero for $s\gg 0$, but not necessarily that they become zero at the same point.